VIHATTeam/OMICALL-React-Native-SDK/README.md

 <string>Need camera access for video call functions</string>
 ```

-- Save token for `OmiClient`: You use `Cloud Messaging` into your project so you don't need add this lines.
+- Save token for `OmiClient`: if You added `Cloud Messaging` in your project so you don't need add these lines.

 ```
 - (void)application:(UIApplication*)app didRegisterForRemoteNotificationsWithDeviceToken:(NSData*)devToken